 The most iconic part of this festival is the kavadi itself.
 This intricate structure is decorated with flowers and peacock feathers (symbols of Murugan), and it can weigh up to 30 kilos and reach up to four metres.
 While this may seem like a harrowing experience, kavadi bearers often feel a sense of peace and may even enter a trance-like state.
 This is aided by live music played by urumi melam (traditional drum) groups.

 But not all who join the procession have to partake in piercings from the kavadi.
 Some choose to carry the wooden structures without the spikes, while women and children under 16 years old carry pots of milk as offerings for Lord Murugan.

-Devotees carry the elaborately decorated kavadi as a form of ceremonial sacrifice in worship of Lord Murugan (also know as Lord Subramaniam) as he represents the eradication of evil.
-The kavadi’s weight and the hooks pierced through the bearers skin represent a physical burden, through which devotees beseech Murugan for divine help.
+Devotees carry the elaborately decorated kavadi as a form of ceremonial sacrifice in worship of Lord Murugan (also known as Lord Subramaniam) as he represents the eradication of evil.
+The kavadi’s weight and the hooks pierced through the bearer’s skin represent a physical burden, through which devotees beseech Murugan for divine help.
 The bearer also observes celibacy and consumes a single meal of pure Satvik food (essentially vegetarian foods that aren’t pungent) just once a day, beginning 48 hours before Thaipusam begins, to cleanse the mind and physical state.

 The procession of kavadi bearers begins at the Sri Srinivasa Perumal Temple at Serangoon Road and ends at the Sri Thendayuthapani Temple at Tank Road.
 If you’re keen to see the spectacle firsthand, then Serangoon Road is a good place to catch the procession.
-The entire route measures 4.5km.
+The entire route measures 4.5 km.

-Thaipusam, 31 January, Sri Srinivasa Perumal Temple, 397 Serangoon Road, Singapore 218123.
+Thaipusam, 8 February 2020, Sri Srinivasa Perumal Temple, 397 Serangoon Road, Singapore 218123